Revolber: History

 The band hails from the city of Presidente Franco, in the department of Alto Paraná.
 A group of friends formed the band in 1999 inspired by watching the 1999 Woodstock festival.
 Soon after the band was created they were playing in small bars in the Ciudad del Este city.

 Because of their local success the group decided to move to Asunción in 2000.
 Shortly afterwards, they recorded their first album titled Kasero, sucio y barato (in English: Homemade, dirty and cheap).
-After a few important gigs they returned to the studio in 2003 to record their second album titled “Ka’imonomacaco” which refers to the three different cultures of the neighbouring countries of Paraguay, Argentina and Brazil (Ka'i, mono and macaco mean monkey in three different languages: Guaraní, Spanish and Portuguese).
+After a few important gigs they returned to the studio in 2003 to record their second album titled "Ka'imonomacaco" which refers to the three different cultures of the neighbouring countries of Paraguay, Argentina and Brazil (Ka'i, mono and macaco mean monkey in three different languages: Guarani, Spanish and Portuguese).
 The album quickly became a success and this allowed the band to extensively tour through Paraguay, Argentina and Brazil.